mar-naseer/mar-naseer/README.md

 Open-source contributions in Python & Data Science projects

-Has a good interest in learning OOPS Concepts and Java Programming
+Has a good interest in learning OOPS Concepts and AWS

 📫 Let’s Connect